 During a cold weather run, your upper body extremities will generally be the first to freeze, as your body naturally decreases the amount of blood flow to the skin to maintain your core warmth.
 Weather aside, running gloves are also beneficial on longer runs, because your blood (and therefore warmth) is being directed to larger muscle groups.
 Making sure you’re suited up with the right gear will keep you comfortable, dry, and allow you to focus on enjoying your run.

 Running gloves aren’t just for cold weather and long runs, they can act as a protective layer during a potential fall.
 They also double duty in a pinch for less obvious reasons, as a tissue or sweatband when you need it.
 Some gloves are designed with extra grip and touchscreen technology for mid-run music changes.
 Nike designed some cool features to make sure your running gear is way more than just the average pair of mitts in your closet.

 Read on and check out these stylish and functional gloves with good protective qualities.

 - Nike Tech Thermal

 - Therma-Fit fabric

 - Protective, Water-Resistant Wind Shell

-Besides warmth, breathability and wind protection, running gloves are now offering varying levels of touch screen function, waterproofing, pockets and nighttime visibility features.
 Nike offers an extensive line of different types of gloves for sporting activities, with several models consistently rated in top buying guides for winter running.
-The majority of their gloves offer men and women-specific versions and a variety of color options.
+The majority of their gloves offer men and women-specific versions and a variety of colour options.
 Which type is best for you?

 10 Best Nike Running Gloves